 They are not barkers but will let you know if something fishy is going on around your home or your family.

 Your Siberian Black Mouth Cur can also get along well with other dogs, but regular dog park visits are a must so that he can spend time with other dogs and brush up on his social skills.

 This is a high energy level dog and as such, he requires plenty of food to keep him strong, healthy, and not grumpy.

-Our recommendation for a proper diet plan is high-quality commercial food, whether canned or dry or a combination of both.
+Our recommendation for a proper diet plan is a high-quality commercial food, whether canned or dry or a combination of both.

 As for the daily amount your dog requires, 3 full cups of dog food, divided into two or three daily meals will be just the right measure.

-Again, we always encourage the use of commercial dog food because it’s formulated to be appropriate for each stage of your dog’s life, and has the perfect balance of nutrients, fats, oils, vitamins, and mineral your dog needs each day.
+Again, we always encourage the use of commercial dog food because it’s formulated to be appropriate for each stage of your dog’s life, and has the perfect balance of nutrients, fats, oils, vitamins, and minerals your dog needs each day.